 '''

-public\ enum\ Queue Overflow Policy
+public enum QueueOverflowPolicy

 '''

+'''

+Inheritance

+java.lang.Object

+java.lang.Enum<QueueOverflowPolicy>

-java.lang.Enum<QueueOverflowPolicy> QueueOverflowPolicy
+QueueOverflowPolicy

+'''

 Defines the set of policies for handling overflow on event queues used by ReleaseParameters.
 An event queue holds a number of event arrival times with any respective payload provided with the event.
 A reference to the event itself is only held when it happens to be the payload, e.g., for an AsyncObjectEvent associated with a Timer.